colinhacks/zod/README.md

 ### `.extend`

-You can add additional fields an object schema with the `.extend` method.
+You can add additional fields to an object schema with the `.extend` method.

 ```ts
 const DogWithBreed = Dog.extend({